 - Parchment paper is OK: It can smoke a bit but doesn’t burn.
 I do not generally use one for this recipe but you can.

 - Parmesan crisps: It’s okay to overfill your mushrooms, the bits of parmesan around the bottom of the mushrooms will make a delicious parmesan crisp!

+Serve as finger food or with toothpicks for easy snacking at your next party.
 Other than a party appetizer, try these easy mushroom appetizers in the following ways: